 Fáilte Ireland has said that it has met with key stakeholders and businesses to discuss the next steps for a strategy that will establish Killarney as a gateway town for visitors exploring the Wild Atlantic Way.

-The meeting, which took place at the Great Southern Hotel in Killarney, was attended by members of the Killarney tourism industry, Killarney Chamber of Tourism and Commerce, the local authority, the National Parks and Wildlife Service, the Irish Hotel’s Federation and local industry representatives.
+The meeting, which took place at Killarney's Great Southern Hotel, was attended by members of the Killarney tourism industry, Killarney Chamber of Tourism and Commerce, the local authority, the National Parks and Wildlife Service, the Irish Hotels Federation and local industry representatives.

-Fáilte Ireland said it identified Killarney as a Wild Atlantic Way Gateway as it offers visitors a broad range of accommodation, a wide variety of day time visitor attractions and activities, plenty of restaurants and evening entertainment and it is a main transport hub for the area.
+Fáilte Ireland said that it has identified Killarney as a Wild Atlantic Way gateway as it offers visitors a broad range of accommodation, a wide variety of day time visitor attractions and activities, plenty of restaurants and evening entertainment and it is a main transport hub for the area.

 Killarney Wild Atlantic Way Gateway Strategy

-“Kerry has already benefitted enormously from the Wild Atlantic Way but we need to continue to harness it’s potential and focus on trying to grow and build on that success year on year with new projects and initiatives,” Griffin said.
+He said, "Kerry has already benefitted enormously from the Wild Atlantic Way, but we need to continue to harness its potential and focus on trying to grow and build on that success year on year with new projects and initiatives.